Velkymoss/AGs-Corpus-of-News-Articles/README.md

 | Top Stories               |   0.39    |  0.16  |   0.23   |
 | Toons                     |   1.00    |  1.00  |   1.00   |
 | Music Feeds               |   1.00    |  1.00  |   1.00   |

+Here we have a short look at the F1-score per class and the confusion matrix:

 ![Plot](plots/f1_class.png)